 REVIEW: Star Trek Enterprise Season 1 Blu-ray

-Star Trek: Enterprise was developed for HD (and widescreen) and so it wasn’t remastered for Blu-ray like the original Star Trek and Star Trek: The Next Generation.
-Even still, the Blu-ray version looks better than the original broadcast, and obviously much better for the those who hadn’t yet upgraded to HD TVs back in 2001.
-And the transfer is certainly superior to the 2005 DVD release, and even superior to the HD streaming available on Hulu, Amazon and Netflix.
+Star Trek: Enterprise was developed for HD (and widescreen) and so it wasn’t (didn’t need to be) remastered for Blu-ray like the original Star Trek and Star Trek: The Next Generation.
+Even still, the Blu-ray version looks better than the original broadcast, and obviously much better for the those who hadn’t yet upgraded to HDTVs back in 2001.
+And the transfer is certainly superior to the 2005 DVD release, and even slightly superior to the HD streaming available on Hulu, Amazon and Netflix.

-However, being that they are using the masters from 2001, the HD transfer from the original film doesn’t seem to have the richness or vibrancy of the recent TNG Blu-rays.
+However, being that they are using the original masters circa 2001, the HD transfer from the original film doesn’t seem to have the richness or vibrancy of the recent TNG Blu-rays.
 This is due to the technology improving over the last decade.
 And in the case of the CGI special effects there is a noticeable granularity and some artifacts.
-This is due to the FX being originally done in 720p which was good enough for broadcast in 2001, but noticeably upscaled for the 1080p Blu-rays.
+This is due to the FX being originally done in 480p or 720p (depending on the scene) which was good enough for broadcast in 2001, but noticeably upscaled for the 1080p Blu-ray.

 There are no issues with the sound.
 The audio is DTS-HD MA 5.1 and gives you a better cinematic experience then the original DVDs and broadcast and is equal to what was delivered for the TOS and TNG Blu-ray releases.